Melbourne Football Club: Home and training grounds

+Aside from the MCG, Melbourne also plays home games in the Northern Territory: from 2010 to 2019, Melbourne played one home game per year at Marrara Oval, and have played one home game per year at Traeger Park since 2014.

+Melbourne maintains a presence at Casey Fields in Cranbourne East, the home ground of its AFLW team and VFL/VFLW affiliate the Casey Demons.
+It based its AFL training program at the venue for the duration of the 2021 season, which was interrupted by the COVID-19 pandemic.
+The club trains at Casey regularly during the summer and once every one or two weeks during the football season.

 Membership base and supporters

 Melbourne has improved their membership and attendances steadily since the failed Hawthorn merger in 1996, building a membership base of over 30,000 since 2009.
 The membership record of 36,937 was set in 2011 before it was broken in April 2016 to finish with 39,211 for the 2016 season, this record was broken the next year in April 2017.
 In May 2017, Melbourne signed up 40,000 members for the first time.
 In May 2019, Melbourne signed up 50,000 members for the first time.
 A 2000 Roy Morgan AFL survey suggested that Melbourne supporters had the highest household income.